1871fotc/1871fotc.github.io/docs/about/road-signs.md

----
-hide:
-  - toc
----

-# Toowong Cemetery Road Signs
+# Toowong Cemetery Road Signs and Names

-Some Toowong Cemetery road signs need replacement or repair:
+Some Toowong Cemetery road signs need to be replaced or repaired:

 - some signs have not been updated to reflect road name changes.
 - some signs are unreadable due to weathering.
-- some signs have been bent by vandals.
-Often these signs are on low posts.
+- some signs have been bent or moved down the post by vandals.

-New signs could be added to make wayfinding in the cemetery easier.
+Additional road signs could be added to make wayfinding in the cemetery easier.

+The 4 maps on display at the cemetery enteries and the Shelter Shed at the start of Federation Drive have not been updated to reflect the new road names.

+## Prioritised improvements

-The table below is our prioritised recommendations for road sign improvements in Toowong Cemetery.
+The sortable table below is our prioritised recommendations for road sign improvements in Toowong Cemetery.

 | Intersection                    | Current Sign            | Recommendation                         | Priority |
 | :--                             | :--                     | :--                                    | :--      |